lamarwhitej/rst/README.md

 Cobbler - Setup the osic-prep LXC Container
 ==========================================
 Start 1:46
 - In 'Cobbler Overview' section, would need to be --among other things--.
-I changed it in the link already.
+I changed it in the my link already.

 PxE Boot SErvers
 ================